overlookmotel/sequelize-hierarchy/README.md

 Pull requests are very welcome.
 Please:

 * ensure all tests pass before submitting PR
-* add an entry to changelog
+* do not add an entry to changelog - changelog will be created when cutting releases
 * add tests for new features
 * document new functionality/API additions in README